superkabuki/threefive_is_SCTE35/README.md

 # Latest is v3.0.61 released Fri Sep 19 04:38:19 AM EDT 2025

+## `pypi.org ranks threefive in the top 2% of all python packages.
+Ever.`

 ### threefive is a SCTE-35 Decoder   ✅   threefive is a SCTE-35 Encoder   ✅
 ### threefive is a SCTE-35 Cli tool  ✅    threefive is a SCTE-35 Library ✅